dotnetcore/AspectCore-Framework/README.md

-# AspectCore.Lite
+# AspectCore
-Aspect Lite is an lightweight aop lib for Asp.Net Core framework.
+AspectCore is an lightweight aop lib for Asp.Net Core Framework.
+You can read documentation for AspectCore at [Docs](https://docs.aspectcore.org).